oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 2. After the '~' character, there exists precisely a single well-formed JWT conforming to the syntax outlined in [](client-attestation-pop-jwt).
 3. The signature of the Client Attestation PoP JWT obtained after the '~' character verifies with the Client Instance Key contained in the `cnf` claim of the Client Attestation JWT obtained before the '~' character.

-# Nonce Retrieval
+# Nonce Retrieval {#nonce-retrieval}

 This specification defines header fields that allow a Client to request a fresh nonce value to be used in the OAuth-Client-Attestation-PoP.
+The nonce is opaque to the client.

-An Authorization Server compliant with this specification SHOULD signal via metadata whether a server-provided nonce MUST be used by the client.
+An Authorization Server compliant with this specification SHOULD signal via the metadata entry `attestation_nonce_required` which endpoints support a server-provided nonce.
+The client MUST retrieve a nonce before calls to this endpoint and MUST use this nonce for the Client Attestation PoP.

-A Request to an endpoint from the AS can include the `attestation-nonce-request` field name with the value `true` and use the HTTP method of type HEAD (without payload).
-The server answers with an HTTP Response with status code 200, no payload, and the header field name `attestation-nonce` and value equal to the nonce.
+A Request to an endpoint supporting the server-provided nonce MUST include the `attestation-nonce-request` field name with the value `true` and use the HTTP method of type HEAD (without payload) to actively request a nonce.
+The server answers with an HTTP Response with status code 200 without body, but sets the header field `attestation-nonce` to the nonce.

 The client MUST use this nonce in the OAuth-Attestation-PoP as defined in (#client-attestation-pop-jwt).